The Analog Kid

-"The Analog Kid" is a song by the Canadian progressive rock band Rush.
-It was released as the second single from their 1982 album Signals and reached number 19 on the Mainstream Rock chart.
+"The Analog Kid" is a song by the Canadian progressive rock band Rush from their 1982 album Signals.
+It reached number 19 on the Mainstream Rock chart.

 "The Analog Kid" is a moderately fast song and was originally written in the key of A major.
 It’s played in common time.

 Recording

 The song originates from when the band stayed at Virgin Gorda in the British Virgin Islands in January 1982, travelling on a yacht that was named Orianda.

 Drummer and lyricist Neil Peart wrote the lyrics for the song at first as a companion piece to "Digital Man", a song that Rush had started working on in late 1981, and presented it to bassist Geddy Lee.
 Peart and Lee talked about what could be done with the lyrics in a musical sense.
 They eventually decided on the opposite on what the words may suggest, with Peart describing the track as "a very up-tempo rocker, with some kind of a dynamic contrast for the choruses".

 Peart said the song was his first attempt at non-fiction: "For the longest time I stepped into characters until I had my own confidence and technique to be able to step outside them as a writer."